kizob123/social-med-redux/README.md

-if no vscode editor in the cmd run 'npm install' if vscode editor in the vscode terminal run 'npm install' in the cmd or vscode terminal run 'npm run json-server' wait for theprocessing to complete then in the cmd or vscode terminal run .'npm run start'
+if no vscode editor in the cmd run 'npm install' if vscode editor in the vscode terminal run 'npm install'

+in the cmd or vscode terminal run 'npm i json-server' to install json-server if yu don't have it now in the cmd run 'json-server --watch db.json --port 9000' to start the server and use the db.json

+wait for theprocessing to complete then in the cmd or vscode terminal run .'npm run start'